smgacema/Nux3-shopy/README.md

 # Nuxt 3 - Shopify Intergration

 You'll need an account and store in Shopify.

-Create a developer app and get the storefront domain and Token which u'll put in the env file.
+Then create a developer app and get the storefront domain and Token which u'll put in the env file.

 ## Setup